beverlyj93/project-2/README.md

 #### Description:
 ```
-Users will complete a survey that generates vacation destination
+Vacation Finder Web App: Users will complete a survey that generates vacation destination
 suggestions based on their answers. (name coming soon)
 ```

 ---

 | Team Member | Role |
 | ------ | :-----------: |